kareemasyed/OCTANET_MAY/README.md

-This is the source code for "TASK-1" that is "CREATING A LANDING PAGE"
+This repository consists of all the tasks that are assigned in the "WEB DEVELOPMENT" internship offered by the "OctaNet Services Pvt.Ltd"